Pycnonuclear fusion: Astrophysics

 Pycnonuclear reactions can occur anywhere and in any matter, but under standard conditions, the speed of the reaction is exceedingly low, and thus, have no significant role outside of extremely dense systems, neutron-rich and free electron-rich environments, such as the inner crust of a neutron star.
 A feature of pycnonuclear reactions is that the rate of the reaction is directly proportional to the density of the space that the reaction is occurring in, but is almost fully independent of the temperature of the environment.

 Pycnonuclear reactions are observed in neutron stars or white dwarfs, with evidence present of them occurring in lab-generated deuterium-tritium plasma.
 Some speculations also relate the fact that Jupiter emits more radiation than it receives from the Sun with pycnonuclear reactions or cold fusion.

 White dwarfs

-In white dwarfs, the core of the star is cold, under which conditions, so, if treated classically, the nuclei that arrange themselves into a crystal lattice are in their ground state.
+In white dwarfs, the core is cold enough for nuclei to freeze into a crystal lattice.
+In a classical model, these nuclei are considered to be in their ground state.
 The zero-point oscillations of nuclei in the crystal lattice with energy at the energy $E_0$ at Gamow's peak equal to $E_0 \thicksim \hbar w$ can overcome the Coulomb barrier, actuating pycnonuclear reactions.
 A semi-analytical model indicates that in white dwarfs, a thermonuclear runaway can occur at much earlier ages than that of the universe, as the pycnonuclear reactions in the cores of white dwarfs exceed the luminosity of the white dwarfs, allowing C-burning to occur, which catalyzes the formation of type Ia supernovas in accreting white dwarfs, whose mass is equal to the Chandrasekhar mass.